pandora-analysis/pandora/README.md

 poetry run stop
 ```

-With the default configuration, you can access the web interface on `http://0.0.0.0:6100`,
+With the default configuration, you can access the web interface on `http://0.0.0.0:6100`.
-where you will find the API and can start playing with it.